 This exhibition is part of the new Holocaust and Genocide Research Partnership.

-Death Marches: Evidence and Memory will be launched at the Holocaust Exhibition & Learning Centre in Huddersfield in February 2021.
-The exhibitions are dedicated to the memory of Lilian Black OBE.
+Death Marches: Evidence and Memory is also on show until 1 September at the Holocaust Exhibition & Learning Centre at the University of Huddersfield.